 Glassmkr: bare metal monitoring built by operators.
-Terminal preview: crucible fleet --status showing 3 servers, 38 rules evaluated, all healthy.
+Terminal preview: crucible fleet --status showing 3 servers, 62 rules across 9 categories evaluated, all healthy.

 Introducing Glassmkr: bare metal monitoring built by operators